Teaching Mechanics 1 (TM1)

 TM1 consists of:

-- Nine live online tutorials, plus an optional extra session for complete beginners
+- Ten live online tutorials, plus an optional extra session for complete beginners

 - Two compulsory study days

-- Access to online teaching and learning resources
+- Access to our online Integral platform, including course-specific teaching and learning resources

 - Email support from a tutor and access to an online group forum